Law books on a desk

 • Year: 1942

-A pregnant woman suffered nervous shock and a stillbirth after hearing a motorcycle accident 50 feet away, although she did not see it.
-The House of Lords held the motorcyclist did not owe her a duty of care as she was an unforeseeable victim.
+A pregnant fishwife suffered nervous shock after hearing a motorcycle collision approximately 50 feet away, though she was never in physical danger and saw nothing of the accident itself.
+The House of Lords held the motorcyclist owed her no duty of care as she was outside the foreseeable area of potential danger.

 Facts